randydom/AnroidIosJNI/Readme.md

 ```
  Install  ios cmake toolchain from here https://github.com/cristeab/ios-cmake

-Unzip the ios.Cmake into folder similar to $NDK_ROOT/toolchains/IOS
+Unzip the ios.Cmake into folder similar to $NDK_ROOT/toolchains/IOS .
+Correct the path in the iosbuild.sh file in /app.

- To build the ios libraries from these libraries, use the below commands . after the build copy out the 4 header files to attach with static library.
+IOS build is added as task to the build.gradle.
+Add the libraries once without copying to the IOS project.
+in /app add executable permission ( chmod +x ./iosbuild.sh) for file iosbuild.sh and run android project.
+ It will build the IOS libraries at the end of the android build.
- after that attach the libraries to the ios project and add header files to ios project.
+After the build link 4 header files and static libraries to the IOS project and build IOS project in Xcode.

-$ rmdir buildios
-$ mkdir buildios
-$ cd  buildios
-$ cmake .. -DCMAKE_TOOLCHAIN_FILE=$NDK_ROOT/toolchains/IOS/iOS.cmake -DIOS_PLATFORM=OS
-$ make
-$ cmake .. -DCMAKE_TOOLCHAIN_FILE=$NDK_ROOT/toolchains/IOS/iOS.cmake -DIOS_PLATFORM=SIMULATOR64
-$ make
 ```

 Now check the distribution folder you should see the folder /IOS/SIMULATOR64 AND /IOS/OS with the libraries.